Postwar United States

 1945 - 1970s

-The Cold War pitted the United States and its allies in the newly formed NATO against the ever-increasing and expanding Soviet Union and its fellow Communist regimes, particularly China, Korea and Vietnam.
-While this era is considered Postwar, it is in fact a move towards a new type of war, where campaigns are fought not only on the battleground, but in the political arena and social consciousness as well, fueled strongly by the increasing influence of television news.
-The fall of the Nazi regime opened the door to the Iron Curtain and Soviet dominance of Eastern Europe, and the defeat of Japan opened previously invaded lands to the chance to choose new leaders, many of whom sided with the tenants of Communism over those of Capitalism.
-The United States would spend much of this time period combating the “Domino Effect” to try and stem the spread of Communism, particularly in its own hemisphere with Cuba.
-At the same time, the United States invested millions into Western Europe through the Truman Doctrine and the Marshall Plan to halt the spread of Communism further west.
+The Cold War pitted the United States and its allies in NATO against the Soviet Union and other communist nations, particularly China, Korea, and Vietnam.
+During this period campaigns were fought not only on the battleground, but in the political arena and social consciousness as well.
+The fall of the Nazi regime opened the door to the Iron Curtain and Soviet dominance of Eastern Europe.
+Through the Truman Doctrine and the Marshall Plan the U.S. sought to halt the spread of communism further west.
+The defeat of Japan enabled previously occupied counties the chance to choose new leaders, many of whom sided with communism over capitalism.
+The United States would spend much of this period adhering to the “Domino Theory” foreign policy to contain the spread of communism.

 Learn more in the National U.S. History Content Standards